freenas/freenas-docs/userguide/system.rst

 Updates and Trains
 ~~~~~~~~~~~~~~~~~~

-%brand% is updated with signed update files.
-This provides flexibility
+%brand% uses signed update files.
+This provides flexibility in deciding
-in deciding when to upgrade the system with patches, new drivers, or
+when to upgrade the system with patches, new drivers, or new features.
-new features.
 It also allows "test driving" an upcoming release.
+Combined with boot
-Combined with boot environments, new features or system patches can be
+environments, new features or system patches can be tested while still
-tested while still being able to revert to a previous version of the
+being able to revert to a previous version of the operating system (see
-operating system (see :ref:`If Something Goes Wrong`).
-Digital signing
+:ref:`If Something Goes Wrong`).
+Digitally signing update files
-of update files eliminates the need to manually download both an
+eliminates the need to manually download both an upgrade file and the
-upgrade file and the associated checksum to verify file integrity.
+associated checksum to verify file integrity.

 :numref:`Figure %s <update_options_fig>`
 shows an example of the